Finlay Wild: Sporting career

 Wild first took part in a hill race at Ben Rinnes in 2005.
 He came to prominence through the Ben Nevis Race which he first won in 2010.
 His tally of twelve Ben Nevis victories is higher than that of any other runner in the history of the event.

 In 2012, he set a new course record for the Glamaig Hill Race, breaking the previous best set by Mark Rigby in 1997.
 He improved the record by a further five seconds in 2018.
-Wild's other wins include the Carnethy 5, Goatfell races 2013–2015, the Isle of Jura 2015-2017, Stuc a' Chroin, the Ennerdale Horseshoe and the Langdale Horseshoe.
+Wild's other wins include the Carnethy 5, Goatfell race, the Isle of Jura, Stuc a' Chroin, the Ennerdale Horseshoe, the Langdale Horseshoe, Wasdale and Borrowdale.
 He won the British Fell Running Championships in 2015 and again in 2022.
+He has also won the Lakeland Classics Trophy.

 Wild has the fastest known time for the Cuillin Ridge traverse on the Isle of Skye, completing the crossing in 2:59:22 in 2013.
 In February 2016, Wild and Tim Gomersall made a winter crossing of the Cuillin Ridge in a time of 6:14.

 In 2016, Wild's results in the Tromsø SkyRace and the Glen Coe Skyline gave him third place in the Extreme section of the Skyrunner World Series.

 In October 2016, he set a record time of 10:15:30 for Tranter's Round in the mountains around Glen Nevis.
 He further reduced the time to 9:00:05 in July 2020 and then to 8:52 in July 2022, but the latter record only lasted one day until it was beaten by Jack Kuenzle with a time of 8:38.
 Wild retook the record in June 2024 with a time of 8:27:53.